-- 1. The city clerk shall post the agenda of each regular or adjourned regular meeting of the legislative body at least 72 hours in advance of the meeting in a location that is freely accessible to members of the public as required by the Brown Act. - The city clerk shall maintain an affidavit indicating the location, date, and time of posting each agenda. - 3.
-Agendas will generally be published to the city's website by the end of business on the Thursday before regular meetings. - 4.
-Agenda reports including attachments, exhibits, and agreements will generally be published to the city's website by end of business on the Friday before regular meetings.

-5. If technical difficulties occur, the agenda and reports will be published on the city's website as soon as those difficulties are resolved.
+- 1. The city clerk shall post the agenda of each regular or adjourned regular meeting of the legislative body at least 120 hours in advance of the meeting in a location that is freely accessible to members of the public as required by the Brown Act. - The city clerk shall maintain an affidavit indicating the location, date, and time of posting each agenda. - 3.
+Agendas and agenda reports (including attachments, exhibits, and agreements) will generally be published to the city's website by the end of business on the Thursday before regular meetings. - 4.
+If technical difficulties occur, the agenda and reports will be published on the city's website as soon as those difficulties are resolved.